Stocks and Markets

 objective insights on markets, sectors, and companies."

-This post features the best ETFs, Select Sector SPDRs, Fidelity funds, and S&P 500 stocks of 2020, along with what to look forward to in 2021.
+This post features the best ETFs, Select Sector SPDRs, Fidelity funds, and S&P 500 stocks of first quarter, along with what to look forward to in the second quarter.

 If you are looking for the best growth stocks to buy now, this list of stodgy stalwarts from top sectors is worth checking.
 For one, all of them have strong near-term growth prospects.
 Second, some of them provide meaty dividends as well.